9 places associated with Guy Fawkes and the gunpowder plot

 It was a chilling message.
 Monteagle raced from his home in Hoxton to Whitehall where he passed the letter to Robert Cecil, the secretary of state and second most powerful man in the land.
-Cecil’s investigations led to a cellar under the Palace of Westminster and the discovery of the most audacious terrorist attack ever attempted on British soil.
+Cecil’s investigations led to a cellar under the Palace of Westminster and the discovery of the most audacious terrorist attack ever attempted on British soil – the Gunpowder Plot.

 It was a plot that had its origins back in the reign of Elizabeth I. Henry VIII and Edward VI laid the foundations of the English Reformation, but Elizabeth took it a stage further, ensuring the country was firmly Protestant.
 As the 16th century drew to a close, the country’s remaining Catholics faced increasing levels of persecution.
 Fierce regulations included the death penalty for those found to be sheltering priests.
 It was a grim time to be a Catholic in England.

-When he came to replace Elizabeth in 1603 James did indeed limit the restrictions on Catholicism in England.
+When he came to replace Elizabeth in 1603, James VI and I did indeed limit the restrictions on Catholicism in England.
 However within a year he had reversed this policy after opposition from English Protestants.
 Furious at being let down, a small group of young Catholics began plotting a violent act of revenge.
 The head of this band was Robert Catesby, a rebellious member of the minor gentry.

 In May 1604 they gathered in London and started to hatch out their plan.
 The idea they settled upon was to ignite a huge cache of gunpowder underneath Westminster on the opening session of parliament.
 The resulting explosion would then wipe out almost the entire English establishment: the royal family, the MPs, the lords and the leading bishops.
 Guy Fawkes, a Catholic volunteer who had been fighting in the Low Countries, was the man selected to prepare the gunpowder and light the fuse.